mozilla/firefox-test-engineering/guide/development_process.rst

 .. seealso::

+   :doc:`/reference/git_github`
+      A set of best practices for using Git on the A-team.

    :doc:`/reference/glossary`
       A glossary of specialized terms used within the A-Team, including some abbreviations used for code review, such as ``r?``, ``r+``, and ``r-``.